International Alphabet of Sanskrit Transliteration: Computer input by alternative keyboard layout

 The most convenient method of inputting romanized Sanskrit is by setting up an alternative keyboard layout.
 This allows one to hold a modifier key to type letters with diacritical marks.
 For example, = ā.
-How this is set up varies by operating system.
+How this is set up varies by operating system and user-preference.

-Linux/Unix and BSD desktop environment users can set up custom keyboard layouts and switch them by clicking a flag icon in the menu bar.
+Linux/Unix and BSD desktop environment users can select custom keyboard layouts and switch them by clicking a flag icon in the menu bar, or via the appropriate settings and accessibility menus, based on the distribution and version they are using.
+Keyboards for typing Sanskrit, Hindi and many other Indian languages, in original script and in transliteration, are delivered as standard features in Ubuntu, Linux Mint and similar Linux systems.
+For others, such keyboards can be installed without much difficulty, along with community support for specific or special keyboards.

-macOS users can use the pre-installed US International keyboard, or install Toshiya Unebe's Easy Unicode keyboard layout.
+macOS users can use the pre-installed US International keyboard, or install a Unicode keyboard layout.

 Microsoft Windows users can change keyboard layouts and set up additional custom keyboard mappings for IAST.
 This Pali keyboard installer made by Microsoft Keyboard Layout Creator (MSKLC) supports IAST (works on Microsoft Windows up to at least version 10, can use Alt button on the right side of the keyboard instead of Ctrl+Alt combination).

 Android keyboard called "Sanskrit (Latin)" offers IAST and ISO characters - these can be entered by holding the key for the corresponding letters without diacritic: e.g. holding "s" calls a selection between ś and ṣ.